apache/pekko/docs/src/main/paradox/multi-node-testing.md

 ## Multi Node Testing Concepts

-When we talk about multi node testing in Akka we mean the process of running coordinated tests on multiple actor systems in different JVMs.
+When we talk about multi node testing in Pekko we mean the process of running coordinated tests on multiple actor systems in different JVMs.
 The multi node testing kit consist of three main parts.

  * @ref:[The Test Conductor](#the-test-conductor). that coordinates and controls the nodes under test.